bozsahin/ccglab/README.md

 <em>NEW TO UBUNTU/DEBIAN?</em>

-These systems have built-in packges for SBCL and rlwrap, which <code>apt-get</code> in the ccglab install script can install very easily.
+These systems have built-in packages for SBCL and rlwrap, which <code>apt-get</code> in the ccglab install script can install very easily.

-It's just that Ubuntu/Debian starts with non-basic packages turned off so that they can't seem to find sbcl/rlwrap in the beginning.
+It's just that Ubuntu/Debian starts with non-basic packages turned off so that they can't seem to find SBCL/rlwrap in the beginning.
 Do the following to enable them before running the ccglab install script.